Revisiting Jet Clustering Algorithms for New Higgs Boson Searches in Hadronic Final States: Introduction

-As a consequence of these possible decays, a process to which the LHC may have sensitivity (depending on the 2HDM's own existence and its parameter configuration) is $gg\to H\to hh$, which would be resonant whenever $m_h<m_H/2$, thus enhanced through a Breit-Wigner (BW) dependence of the $H$ propagator.
-For a $h$ state with a mass of order 60 GeV or less, the dominant decay mode in a 2HDM is bottom-antibottom quark pairs \cite{Moretti:1994ds,Djouadi:1995gv}, i.e., $h\to b\bar b$, so that the final state emerging from the hard scattering above is made up, at the partonic level, of four (anti)quarks\footnote{Notice that the same argument can be made for the case of $gg\to h\to AA\to b\bar b b\bar b$ when $m_A<m_H/2$.}, see Fig.~\ref{fig:diagram}.
+In such a 2HDM, two complex Higgs doublet fields undergo Electro-Weak Symmetry Breaking (EWSB), yielding five physical Higgs states, labelled as $h$, $H$ (which are CP-even with, conventionally, $m_h<m_H$), $A$ (which is CP-odd) and a pair of charged states $H^\pm$ with mixed CP properties.
+It is currently possible for the observed 125 GeV Higgs boson to be identified as either $h$ or $H$ in 2HDM scenarios.
+In both cases, when $m_h<m_H/2$ or $m_A<m_H/2$, the decays $H\to hh$ and/or $H\to AA$ (respectively) may occur.
+Taking $h$($H$) as the SM-like 125 GeV Higgs boson, for a $H$($h$) state with a mass of order 250(60) GeV or more(less), the dominant decay mode in a 2HDM is bottom-antibottom quark pairs \cite{Moretti:1994ds,Djouadi:1995gv}, i.e., $h\to b\bar b$, so that the final state emerging from the hard scattering $pp\to H\to hh$ is made up, at the partonic level, of four (anti)quarks\footnote{Notice that the same argument can be made for the case of $pp\to H\to AA\to b\bar b b\bar b$ when $m_A<m_H/2$.}, see Fig.~\ref{fig:diagram}.
 However, due to the confinement properties of Quantum Chromo-Dynamics (QCD), the partonic stage is not accessible by experiment, only the hadronic ``jets" emerging at the end of the parton shower and hadronisation phase are seen.